4TSG4X/MiniHacks/2012.09/poet/README.md

 # Poet minihack

+## Requirements

+* node
+* npm

+Just have somewhat recent installs of node and npm and you'll be fine.
+This minihack goes over setting up a simple express app and tying poet into it.
+It uses jade templating, so if you're unfamiliar with it, no problem -- but hopefully you check it out and see how awesome it is.

 ## Set up your project

 First things first, make a directory for your new project, and then copy the `views`, `public` and `_posts` directory from the example app.
 These will just get us started with some templates for our blog, and sample posts so we can see when it's working.